 c) Add a small holed bead and a crimp on the other side.

 There are a number of attractive and simple alternatives to using threads.
 Your creations can be striking and uncomplicated but be aware that versatility is not the most prominent feature of these products.

 Memory wire retains its shape, hence its title.
 It is similar to the metal choker in that it is pre-shaped in a range of ready cut lengths.
-Non ready cut lengths are also available.
-It is thinner than the metal choker and does not already have pre-formed ends.
+Memory wire does not have pre-formed ends.
 It is therefore quick and easy to add a wide variety of beads and pendants.
-When you have added your beads or pendant bend the end into a loop (like the metal choker above).
+When you have added your beads or pendant bend the end into a loop (img 1.).
 If you are feeling really creative, curl the very end to make a decorative loop (img 2.)

 Elasticity is a soft, flexible bead cord which looks like nylon but stretches like elastic.
 Its limber nature makes it perfect for bracelets particularly when using beads with a small hole.
 Take one piece of wrist length elasticity and add your beads.
 Knot the elasticity tightly (but not too tightly) together at the ends.
 Glue the knot for extra security if you wish.
 It couldn’t be easier!

 Chain can be put to a large range of uses.
 Charm bracelets have made a big comeback and bag charms have become extremely popular in recent years.
 A variety of weights are available.
 Popular choices are 3mm (lightweight) and 5mm (heavyweight).
 A very delicate chain called trace chain (2mm) is also available and this is perfect if you want to make a dainty looking necklace.
 Short lengths can be separated by beads on eyepins for a bohemian look.
 As well as gold and silver plated, other colours such as black antique are also available.

 You may also come across Extension chain.
 This is a short length of chain with a fastener attached.
 It can be added to an existing necklace or bracelet to add extra length.